SANDY BEACH Weddings - EVERYTHING YOU NEED TO KNOW

 If you’re driving yourselves, it's a very easy and scenic route from Waikiki.
 You get on the freeway (which is the first 5-10 minutes of your drive), follow the road, and make a right into Sandy Beach.

-This location is best suited for groups up to around 25.
+This location is best suited for small group up to around 25.
 While getting everyone out there may require some carpool planning, this is a unique location.
-There's a large, free parking lot that generally has ample parking on the weekdays, which is always something to consider when in Hawaii ;)
+There's a large, free parking lot that generally has ample parking on the weekdays, which is always something to consider when in Hawaii. ;)

 Again, we strongly recommend weekdays only unless you do an early morning ceremony.
 The beach is very popular on the weekends with the local crowds.